 How to Replace a Display Manager on Linux?

-There are two steps to replacing your current display manager on Linux: installing a new one and setting it up as the default.
 The first part of the process is easy, as you only have to find the appropriate package for your distribution and install it.
-You can remove the old display manager if you want to, but in most cases it won’t be necessary (and if your package manager wants to remove the entire GNOME environment along with GDM, you obviously won’t go through with it).
+You can remove the old display manager if you want to, but in most cases it won’t be necessary.

-Setting up the new display manager as the default is different for each distribution, but it boils down to editing a few configuration files or running a simple one-liner in the terminal.
-This short guide assumes you’ve already installed the desired display manager and now you only have to make sure it loads properly on next reboot.
+Setting up the new display manager as the default is different for each distribution.
+It boils down to editing a few configuration files or running a simple one-line command in the terminal.

-For Ubuntu, Linux Mint, and most Ubuntu derivatives:
+Debian, Ubuntu, Linux Mint, and Most Ubuntu Derivatives

-sudo dpkg-reconfigure gdm and select the default display manager in the dialog that pops up.
-You can replace “gdm” with any of the display managers that are currently installed on your system.
-If this fails, you can edit the
+You can replace “gdm3” with any of the display managers that are currently installed on your system.
+If this fails, edit the

 /etc/X11/default-display/manager file with root privileges.

-Enable the systemd service for your new display manager using
+Enable the systemd service for your new display manager:

 systemctl enable displaymanager.service -f